dyakovk/jest-matchmedia-mock/README.md

 ### `matchMedia.useMediaQuery()`

-Updates the currently used media query, and calls previously added listener functions registered for this media query
+Updates the currently used media query, and calls previously added listener functions registered for the passed media query

 - Arguments: